MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/import-export-otoroshi-datastore.md

 ...
 ```

-> Warning : when you using Otoroshi with a datastore different from file or in-memory, Otoroshi doesn't will reload the initialization script.
-If you expected it, you need to clean manually your store.
+> Warning : when you using Otoroshi with a datastore different from file or in-memory, Otoroshi will not reload the initialization script.
+If you expected, you have to manually clean your store.

 ### Export the current datastore via the danger zone

 When Otoroshi is running, you can backup the global configuration store from the UI.
-Navigate to your instance (in our case http://otoroshi.oto.tools:8080/bo/dashboard/dangerzone) and scroll to the bottom page.
+Navigate to your instance (in our case @link:[http://otoroshi.oto.tools:8080/bo/dashboard/dangerzone](http://otoroshi.oto.tools:8080/bo/dashboard/dangerzone) { open=new }) and scroll to the bottom page.

 Click on `Full export` button to download the full global configuration.

 ### Import a datastore from file via the danger zone

 When Otoroshi is running, you can recover a global configuration from the UI.
-Navigate to your instance (in our case http://otoroshi.oto.tools:8080/bo/dashboard/dangerzone) and scroll to the bottom page.
+Navigate to your instance (in our case @link:[http://otoroshi.oto.tools:8080/bo/dashboard/dangerzone](http://otoroshi.oto.tools:8080/bo/dashboard/dangerzone) { open=new }) and scroll to the bottom of the page.

 Click on `Recover from a full export file` button to apply all configurations from a file.

 ### Export the current datastore with the Admin API

 Otoroshi exposes his own Admin API to manage Otoroshi resources.
-To call this api, you need to an api key with the rights on `Otoroshi Admin Api group`.
+To call this api, you need to have an api key with the rights on `Otoroshi Admin Api group`.
 This group includes the `Otoroshi-admin-api` service that you can found on the services page.

 By default, and with our initial configuration, Otoroshi has already created an api key named `Otoroshi Backoffice ApiKey`.
 You can verify the rights of an api key on its page by checking the `Authorized On` field (you should find the `Otoroshi Admin Api group` inside).